 - 1. Program Focus Category: Identify whether the primary focus of the program is on treatment or education. - 2.
 Base Amount: Minimum base program funding level.
 Only one base amount can be included in funding calculation. - 3.
-Number of Total Program(s) Participants: Number of total participants that will be directly served by the grant program for FY 17-18. - a.
+Number of Total Program Participants: Number of total participants who will be directly served by the grant program for FY 18-19. - a.
 Find the number range of participants for your program. - b.
 Match it with the appropriate Program Focus Category.
 Note: For treatment-focused programs, include all participants enrolled in the program, not just the participants receiving a particular level or kind of treatment. - c.
-Add the matching funding amount to the Base Amount-this is your maximum funding level.

-Example: \$12,000 (Base) + \$12,000 (Treatment Court Focus with 125 program participants) = \$24,000 eligible maximum funding level.

-4. Enhancement: For court program(s) that will increase the maximum number of participants they can serve to be larger than their FY 16-17 program capacity.

-A minimum of 10 additional participants is required for enhancement funding.

-Example: \$12,000 (Base) + \$12,000 (Treatment Court Focus w/ 125 program participants) + \$2,000 (increase in program capacity from previous year by 15 additional participants) = \$26,000 eligible maximum funding level.
+Add the matching funding amount to the Base Amount-this is your maximum funding level. - Example: \$12,000 (Base) + \$12,000 (Treatment Court Focus with 125 program participants) = \$24,000 eligible maximum funding level. - 4.
+Enhancement: For court programs that increase their program capacity (i.e., the maximum number of participants they can serve) beyond their FY 16-17 program capacity. - A minimum of 10 additional participants is required for enhancement funding. - Example: \$12,000 (Base) + \$12,000 (Treatment Court Focus w/ 125 program participants) + \$2,000 (increase in program capacity from previous year by 15 additional participants) = \$26,000 eligible maximum funding level.